X-Men: Second Coming

-X-Men: Second Coming is a crossover storyline published by Marvel Comics that runs through most of the X-Men comic books from March to July 2010.
+"X-Men: Second Coming" is a crossover storyline published by Marvel Comics that runs through most of the X-Men comic books from March to July 2010.

 Publication history

-Second Coming is the final part of a trilogy of stories that began with "Messiah Complex" and continued in "Messiah War."
-Intended as a conclusion to Cable's efforts to save Hope from Bishop, who has hunted the so-called Mutant Messiah since her birth, the series also builds on the "Utopia", "Nation X" and "Necrosha" storylines of 2009 in the X-Men books.
+Second Coming is the final part of a trilogy of stories that began with "Messiah Complex" and continued in "Messiah War".
+It is intended as a conclusion to Cable's efforts to save Hope Summers from Bishop, who has hunted her since her birth.
+The series also builds on the "Utopia", "Nation X" and "Necrosha" storylines of 2009 in the X-Men books.

-The story center's on the return of Cable and Hope Summers to the present day and Bastion's final campaign to destroy the X-Men.
+The story centers on the return of Cable and Hope Summers to the present day and Bastion's final campaign to destroy the X-Men.